 If you're looking for a speaker to take along with you on the golf course, you may prefer a smaller speaker that may fit into the cup holder of your golf cart or that you can attach to your bags.
 You probably also want to look for a well-built speaker that has an IP rating for dust and water resistance to ensure that it can withstand the elements while you're outdoors.
-While we have yet to test many speakers specifically designed to clip onto golf carts, we'll keep updating this article as we continue to review new units.
+While we have yet to test many speakers designed to clip onto golf carts, we'll keep updating this article as we review new units.

 Our recommendations above are what we think are currently the best Bluetooth speakers for golf carts for most people to buy, according to their needs.
 We factor in the price (cheaper speakers win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no speakers that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here's the list of all our speakers sorted by their score for outdoor use. we've prioritized smaller, more portable options.
 Be careful not to get caught up in the details.
 There are no perfect speakers.
 Personal taste, preference, and listening habits will matter more in your selection.